ShizuVoice/haato-bot/README.md

 # haato-bot

-A form from QnA Bot by yours truly.
+A fork from QnA Bot by yours truly.